Visage

 Summary of the Schematic

-• I have used a standard USB-C Port with TP4056 for charging, along with 2 connectors for LED(s) which I'll mount on the controller panel to show the charging status.
+TP4056for charging, along with 2 connectors for LED(s) which I'll mount on the controller panel to show the charging status. - An ON/OFF switch (Yeah, I actually added it this time)

-• MT3608 for boosting the 3.7V to 5V and feeding it into the ESP32 Board (Which will then be stepped down to 3.3V for the rest of the systems)
+MT3608for boosting the 3.7V to 5V and feeding it into the ESP32 Board (Which will then be stepped down to 3.3V for the rest of the systems) -

-• E28-2G4M27S for the radio link which connects to the ESP32 Board
+E28-2G4M27Sfor the radio link which connects to the ESP32 Board - 2x

-• Left Joystick controls Throttle and Yaw movement
+Left Joystickcontrols Throttle and Yaw movement -

-• I won't be using the switch that comes with the joystick.
+Right Joystickcontrols Pitch and Roll movement - I won't be using the switch that comes with the joystick.

 Changes to Initial Plan

-• I decided to upgrade the battery to increase the flight time - Now I'll be using a 6S LiPo battery
+- I decided to upgrade the battery to increase the flight time - Now I'll be using a 6S LiPo battery

 Why? - I did some digging and decided I can use a 6S LiPo battery but limit the motor's output to 66%, which would make the drone perform exactly like when it would be connected to a 4S battery, which would increase the flight time significantly and reduce heating potential.
 I'll use a Synchronous Buck Converter instead of Linear regulators to provide 5V to the Raspberry Pi, which saves approximately 15% power, giving another bump to the flight time.